Several Colorado students' visas revoked at CU and CSU, universities say

 At least nine students between the University of Colorado and Colorado State University have had their visas revoked by the Department of Homeland Security, spokespeople for the schools have said.

-The University of Colorado says four students and CSU says five students had their F-1 visas revoked.
+The University of Colorado says four students and CSU says five students had their F-1 visas -- which allow international students to study at U.S. universities -- revoked.
 CU said this impacted students at its Boulder and Colorado Springs campuses and the visas were revoked by the Department of Homeland Security.

 "At CU we are focused on supporting the success of all of our students, including international students," a CU spokesperson told CBS News Colorado.
 "Each one of our students are seeking to advance their careers and the lives of their families, and we understand the anxieties that visa revocations cause to impacted students.
 We urge any international student with questions or concerns to reach out to their campus' international student office."